Nami Sano: Career

-At age 20, Sano submitted her comics to three publishers, from which she received a reply from Tatsuya Shiode, an editor for the magazine Harta (formerly named Fellows!).
+At age 20, Sano submitted her comics to three publishers, receiving a reply from Tatsuya Shiode, an editor for the magazine Harta (formerly named Fellows!).
 Shiode said that he "felt a lot of energy" in Sano's drawings despite them not being polished.
 She debuted as a manga artist in April 2010 with the one-shot Non-Sugar Coffee, which was published in Fellows!
 The following year, Sano's one-shot Broad-Shouldered Hiroshi was included in the Costume Fellows!
 2011 booklet.
 Her next one-shot Taylor's House was released in Fellows! that year.

 Sano's debut series was originally planned to be a "romantic comedy about [a] boy who can see the five seconds into the future, and how he falls in love with other girls."
 After Sano sent some storyboards, Shiode said the story was "not funny at all", prompting her to change it into a gag manga.
 The series Haven't You Heard?
 I'm Sakamoto was initially a one-shot published in Fellows! in August 2011, before being serialized in the same magazine from April 2012 to December 2015.
 It revolves around a high school student named Sakamoto who has a reputation for being the "coolest" person in the entire student body.
 It was compiled into four tankōbon volumes, which have collectively sold over 3.5 million copies.
 The series won the Comic Natalie Grand Prize in 2013 and was nominated for the Manga Taishō in 2014.
 Studio Deen adapted the manga into an anime series in 2016; a spin-off one-shot titled A.K.A.
 8823 was published in Harta in the same year.
 Sano was a special guest at Anime Expo 2016 where she held autograph sessions.

 Sano stated that her next series would also be a comedy, but it would focus more on the characters' feelings and a goal that they would work towards.
 The series was titled Migi & Dali, which was serialized in Harta from July 2017 to November 2021.
 It follows the titular twins Migi and Dali who pose as a boy named Hitori while finding out the truth surrounding their mother's death.
 Seven tankōbon volumes were released, which have a total of 350,000 copies in circulation.
 It was adapted into an anime series by Geek Toys and CompTown in 2023.
 Sano drew the illustrations shown in the anime's ending sequence; they were later included in a 28-page booklet titled The Timeless Collection of Arts from "Migi & Dali" that was bundled with an issue of Harta.
 She also illustrated the cover art of Nulbarich's "Skyline", the anime's ending song.
 Sano finished supervising the adaptation prior to her death.